 - Limited personalization: While using your first name with initials provides a level of professionalism, it may limit personalization compared to using your full name.
 Depending on the context and your personal branding goals, using initials instead of your full name could feel less personal and intimate in certain interactions.

-Using Your Business Name and Then Adding Abbreviations
+Using Your Business Name with Abbreviations

 Example: